 starting a project

-To get your project started simply send me an email stating that you'd like me to design for you and let me know what your project requirements are.
+To get your project started simply send me an email stating that you'd like me to design for you and let me know what your project requirements are, or we can discuss over the phone or schedule a face-to-face or Skype/Facetime meeting.
 See below for advice on supplying content for your design project.

 For new clients requiring large print jobs I will require the print costs to be paid in advance.

 Copy supply: Please supply your copy as a collated Word, Google Doc, TextEdit or Pages document.
 It will speed up production if this copy is proof read prior to being sent for design.
 It is the clients responsability to provide copy, unless we have arranged to provide a copy writing service.
 I strongly recommend that you arrange for a third party, ideally a professional proof reader, to check your document before you approve for print – an unfamiliar eye is better at spotting errors.